We Are Leaders in the Care of People with Co-occurring Substance Use and Mental Health Disorders

 As a principal developer of integrated treatment for multi-diagnosed clients, we are also one of the best-known training entities in the U.S. for dual diagnosis and harm reduction.

-For over three decades, the Center’s staff has trained mental health, substance abuse and medical professionals; paraprofessional case managers and housing counselors; peer counselors; and support staff of hundreds of different agencies, both in the United States and abroad.
+For over three decades, the Center’s staff has trained mental health, substance misuse and medical professionals; paraprofessional case managers and housing counselors; peer counselors; and support staff of hundreds of different agencies, both in the United States and abroad.

 All of our trainings are consumer inclusive and driven.
 We assess each individual’s or organization’s needs and customize our curricula for each audience.